smathot/pythontutorials/content/pages/numerical/time-series.md

 Imagine that we take the time series for Montenegro, as shown above, and shift all values to the right by 6 positions, thus compensating for the six missing years at the start.
 The values that fall off the end, which are all `NAN`, should then wrap around so that they move to the start of the series.
 This is exactly what the `roll()` function from `datamatrix.series`  does!

 We can pass a single `shift` value to `roll()`, in which case all rows are shifted by the same amount.
-But that's not what we want in this case, because we want to shift the row corresponding to Montenegro by 6, whereas we don't want to shift the other rows at all.
+But that's not what we want here, because we want to shift the row corresponding to Montenegro by 6, whereas we don't want to shift the other rows at all.
 Fortunately, `roll()` can also takes a sequence of values for the `shift` parameter so that each row can be shifted by a different amount.

 In our case, for each row, the shift value is equal to the first value of the `year` series minus 2000.
 For Montenegro, this results in 6, because the `year` series starts at 2006 (2006 - 2000 = 6).
 For all other countries, this results in 0, because the `year` series starts at 2000 (2000 - 2000 = 0).
 We apply `roll()` to both the `gdp` and `year` series: